Conductor and Musical Director

 He has a particular interest in Jewish music, regularly singing as cantor for synagogues in London and Cardiff, and was a founding member of the Minim Singers.
 His liturgical music has been performed by several Australian synagogues.

-Anthony has sung with CML for three years and has been CML’s Deputy Conductor since 2013.
+Anthony has sung with CML since 2011, and has been CML’s Deputy Conductor since 2013.
 In civilian life he is Lecturer in Physics at Queen Mary, University of London.